lxbarth/Feeds/README.txt

 @todo, in the meantime:

-Start reading code in feeds.module and the Feed class in includes/Feed.inc :-)
+Start reading code in feeds.module and the Feed class in includes/Feed.inc, take a look at feeds.plugins.inc to see how plugins are registered.

 Performance
 ===========